Welcome to today's edition of the Rush 24-7 podcast.

 There's millions of people who don't understand it.

-But look, here's here's the thing.
+But look, here's the thing.

-Newt is Newt cannot defend Freddie Mac.
+Newt cannot defend Freddie Mac.

-Nobody wanted him a uh as speaker in nineteen ninety-eight.
+Nobody wanted him as speaker in 1998.

-It wasn't that he said last night, oh I took a principal decision, uh we'd lost six seats in the midterms or whatever, and I felt that was a disappointing performance.
+It wasn't that he said last night, oh, I took a principal decision.

-So in principle I resigned and I went into the private sector to start businesses.
+So in principle, I resigned and I went into the private sector to start businesses.

 Nobody wanted him.

-Uh they d they were done with him.
+They were done with him.

-So he should say he should say, yeah.
+So he should say, he should say, yeah.

-Because that's the way Washington operates, and it's a great shame we can't all do that.
+And it's a great shame we can't all do that.

-That's what that's what Newt should say.
+That's what Newt should say.

-There's so much corruption, it's even corrupting.
+There's so much corruption.

 But he should basically say, so what?